-Black Mesa Pumped Storage Project
+What is the Black Mesa Pumped Storage Project?

-What is a Pumped Storage energy project?
+What is a Pumped Storage Hydropower (PSH) project?

-- Water source is not identified
+- The water source is not identified

 - Water evaporation

-- Land & Wildlife Impacts
+Land & Wildlife Impacts:

 - Traditional land uses